wandb/weave-mods/mods/openui/README.md

-# OPENUI mod
+# OpenUI Mod

-Add more description here...
+OpenUI is a library for building UI's with TailwindCSS.
+Find out more at https://github.com/wandb/openui